String music has stirred our souls for thousands of years – even before the blazing guitar music of the Sixties generation changed music forever!!

-Luxuriate in an afternoon of glorious string music from ancient China to the Appalachian hillsides and from the classical courts of Europe to the recording studios of the twentieth century, as erhu and pipa join banjo and dulcimer and two guitars become a band and vocalists soar – all playing the strings of our hearts… a joyous cross-cultural musical celebration not to be missed!
+Luxuriate in an afternoon of glorious string music from ancient China to the Appalachian hillsides and from the classical courts of Europe to the recording studios of the twentieth century, as erhu and pipa join banjo and dulcimer and two guitars become a band and vocalists soar – all playing the strings of our hearts… a joyous cross-cultural musical celebration!

 Tickets are Adults $25, Members $20 and Students $5.
 Call to at 724-659-3153 or buy online here.

-And before the concert, enjoy the opening of the Exhibit of Student Artists from the Allegheny-Clarion Valley High School (under the direction of art teacher Anita Allen) at the Red Brick Gallery from 1:00 to 3:00 PM, 17 Main Street, Foxburg.
+Before the concert, enjoy the opening of the Student Art Exhibit of artwork by more than 100 Students from the Allegheny-Clarion Valley High School (under the direction of art teacher Anita Allen) and some on string and music themes – at the Red Brick Gallery from 12:00 to 4:00 PM, 17 Main Street, Foxburg.

 As individual artists, Jin Yang and Mimi Jong have been dedicated to the study and performance of traditional Chinese music.
 Since meeting in 2015, they have embarked on a musical journey together.
 From concert halls to libraries, from universities to community centers, from museums to house concerts, String Bouquet is permeating the hearts of their audience.
 Their versatile styles include Chinese traditional, global, western classical, jazz, pop and modern music.
 Their multi-media projects include collaboration with dance and various performance arts.
 String Bouquet continues to explore and expand the possibilities of their creativity, bringing exciting music presentations to their audience.